NIGHTWING / BATMAN

 End of Chapter Six

 Nightwing, Robin, Red Robin, and the Batman franchise (characters and all) are the property of DC and their respective creators and legal owners.
-This fanfic along with its original characters Andrew James (AJ) Ishino, Michael Ishino, Madeline Harvey, and Alexandra Emrys is the property of PJ Zatken.
+This fanfic along with its original characters such as Asi the Destroyer, Andrew James "AJ" Ishino, Michael Ishino, Derek Anson, Madeline Harvey, Troy Tsuuri, Jii-san, and Alexa Emrys are the properties of PJ Zatken.